adelinapereteatcu/adelinapereteatcu/README.md

 - 👋 Hi, I’m @adelinapereteatcu
-- 👩‍💻 I am a Junior Software Developer
+- 👩‍💻 I am a Software Developer
 - 👀 I’m interested in JavaScript and React framework

 <!---